olavsalhus/BankTransactionWebViewer/README.md

 The bank transactions are not categorized (a premium version of the Nordigen API can provide this).
 ## Coding style
-I experimented with minimizing html boilerplate.
-Feel free to manually insert html, head and body tags.
+I experimented with minimizing html boilerplate and using ASP.NET Minimal APIs.

 ## Getting started